Apply for a House in Multiple Occupation (HMO) licence

 Shorter licence periods

 The standard length of time for a licence is five years.
 If you require a shorter licence then you must complete a paper application and send it to us.
+In some instances the council may exercise its discretion and issue a shorter licence.

 Who can apply for a licence?